TBS-EACPD/infobase/client/README.md

 2. `npm run serve` to start a server in GC InfoBase directory, localhost only
 3. open a browser and paste `localhost:8080/build/InfoBase/index-eng.html` in the address bar

 Note: if you use `npm run serve:open` instead you can connect from other devices on your local network (e.g. test from mobile) by visiting `<your IP>:8080/build/InfoBase/index-eng.html`.
-Note that your IP will change when you move networks/disconnect a network. `quick_build`, or equivalent builds, needs to be restarted to update the IP env var, so if you have issues connecting to a local build from another device that's a good first step to try.
+Note that your IP will change when you move networks/disconnect a network. `build`, or equivalent builds, needs to be restarted to update the IP env var, so if you have issues connecting to a local build from another device that's a good first step to try.

 ### TMUX to automate build